 SOL is commonly used to buy NFTs, trade tokens, and participate in decentralized finance applications built on Solana.

-Like other cryptocurrencies, SOL can be sent globally without traditional banking intermediaries.
+Like other cryptocurrencies, SOL can be sent globally without traditional banking intermediaries — instantly and at minimal cost.